cdavidmaxey/cdavidmaxey.github.io/_posts/2017-03-14-Special-Education-Rights-Requesting-eligibility-evaluation.md

 		</div>
 	</div>
 </div>
 <p>You might find that you need to learn more about Special Education to advocate for your child.
-Nolo offers a couple books that can help you understand more, and <a href="http://www.wrightslaw.com/" rel="nofollow">WrightsLaw.com</a> also provides information about Special Education.
+Nolo offers a couple books that can help you understand more, and <a href="http://www.wrightslaw.com/" rel="nofollow" target="_blank">WrightsLaw.com</a> also provides information about Special Education.
 All of this information is certainly not a substitute for personalized advice from a knowledgeable lawyer.
 If you want or need the help of a trained professional, consult an attorney licensed to practice in your state.</p>